 Our time on land revealed new friends as well.
 We connected with people visiting on vacation and those who have called the island their winter home for more than twenty years!
 And, we cannot forget our favorite bartender…Louis (lou eese) who’s friendly manner and terrific margaritas has us at Hola!
 Everyone who served us was so pleasant, adding to our love of the island.

 We only planned to stay a month, but this crazy La Nina weather, with it’s constant cold fronts and winds, had other plans.
 The good friends made, information learned and fun times had were well worth the extra weeks!
 As we pull up roots and leave Isla Mujeres, there are many cherished memories that will go with us.
-Please take a look at some of our favorite people and places we’ve enjoyed here.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”